Dylan-B-D/pug-balance-bot/README.md

 ## Configuration

-# Node path
-You may need to provide the full path to the node executable if the ta-network-api is having issues.

 1. Copy `config.example.ini` to `config.ini`.
 2. Open `config.ini` and fill in the appropriate values for each field.
 3. Save `config.ini` and run the software.